 I visited Japan for the first time exactly two years ago and this is already my third time back.
 I flew with All Nippon Airways (ANA) on previous flights, but during my most recent trip I had the experience of flying business class.
 ANA has direct flights from LAX to Tokyo (Narita or Haneda Airport) and many domestic flights to get you anywhere you need in Japan.
 Itami Airport in Osaka was my final destination where I’ll be exploring Osaka, Nara and Kyoto!

-ANA is Japan’s only five-star airline and I can see why!
+ANA has been the World’s 5-Star Airline since 2013 and I can see why!
 With outstanding service, quality food in flight and the most comfortable seats, I truly had the five-star experience.
 From the moment I arrived on the plane, the staff greeted me, showed me to my seat and introduced themselves while serving me the freshest orange juice and champagne.
 With ANA’s Experience Class campaign, ANA is emphasizing that the journey should be just as important as the destination by delivering an unforgettable experience from the moment you step on the plane.

 When I read the business class menu I was so excited!
 They had seasonal items and since I was traveling during Sakura Season they had cherry blossom bread and matcha dessert.
 What I was most excited for was their snack items which included Ippudo Ramen!
 One of the most well-known and best ramen in the world, I made sure I had it and it did not disappoint.
 The food in flight was the best food I’ve had, and I would fly ANA solely for the food!